-This is a linear course with external exams at the end of the two years.
-These will assess your knowledge of inorganic, organic and physical chemistry.
-You will build up a portfolio of experimental work to demonstrate the development of your practical skills and you will receive a separate qualification that will sit alongside your A level qualification.
+You will be assessed on your knowledge of inorganic, organic and physical chemistry.
+Throughout the course, you will build up a portfolio of experimental work to demonstrate the development of your practical skills for which you will receive a separate qualification that will sit alongside your A Level qualification.

 Future Career Opportunities

-BSFC has attractive, well equipped teaching laboratories where you will have every opportunity to link theory with practice and develop confident practical skills.
+The Sixth Form has attractive, well equipped teaching laboratories in which you will have every opportunity to link theory with practice to develop significant practical skills.
 We offer opportunities in and out of the laboratory to enrich and challenge you.
-Chemistry students have taken part in Journalism and Biotechnology competitions with the British Science Association and have entered the Cambridge Chemistry Challenge and Chemistry Olympiad.
-We also have good links with both Salford and Liverpool Universities which have allowed our students to experience undergraduate practical work at the universities and use spectroscopic equipment.
+We also have good links with prestigious universities which have allowed our students to experience undergraduate practical work in university laboratories.

 Students have the opportunity to attend Operating Theatre Live, partially funded by The Sixth Form and a bespoke STEM event designed to provide independent advice and guidance on a wide range of careers and courses in the scientific and medical fields.